newslynx/spotted-tail/README.md

 Spotted tail
 ===

-The graph for article dashboard
+The graph for article dashboard.

 ## Requirements